richardgourley/language-lesson-vocabulary-manager-with-django/README.md

 - Translation

 ## WHO IS IT FOR?
-- The web app could be used as a language teaching app.
+- This web app could be used as the basis for a language learning app.
-- It could also be used by teachers who wish to share vocabulary and a translation with students either before or after classes.
+- It could also be used by language teachers to share vocabulary and translations with students.

 ## SITE ADMIN
 - The site admin can create, modify and delete lessons with a description and assign an order number.
-This allows the creation of featured lessons for the home page.
+The featured lessons page shows lessons ordered by lowest order number.
-- The admin can add vocabulary entries with a translation. (
+- The admin can add vocabulary entries with a translation, to each lesson.

 ## SITE PAGES
 - Featured lessons - shows 10 featured lessons (as assigned by the site admin via the 'order' field for lessons.)